RachelGreenwood/curriculum/web/media-queries.md

 ### Motivation

-- When websites need to change their design depending on whether they’re on a phone, tablet, or giant screen, they use media queries.
+- When websites need to change their design to match phone, tablet, or giant screen sizes, they use media queries.
-- Media Queries make your website look more professional (and less 1995), and make you look css-savvy to employers.
+- Media queries make your website look more professional (less 1995) and make you look CSS-savvy to employers.
-- It is simply an extra section added to your css file; the only challenge lies in visualizing what you want before you write your rule.
+- It is simply an extra section added to your CSS file; the only challenge lies in visualizing what you want before you write your rule.

 **Which companies use media queries?**
 Everyone.
 Some companies with very responsive sites are [Etsy](https://www.etsy.com/) and [Hitachi](http://www.hitachi.us/).